 Ed Bernstein, MD

 Jonathan Howland, PhD, MPA, MPH

 Applicants must have completed an ACGME accredited EM residency program and be board-certified or board-eligible in EM.
-Applicants must have either completed a 4-year residency or, if from a 3-year residency must also have at least 1 year of post-residency clinical experience.

 Upon accepting an offer for our fellowship, applicants must apply to their preferred advanced degree program at BUSPH through SOPHAS.

 Interview Date : Oct 22, 2021

 Friday before ACEP (in Boston)